Reinforcement Learning of CPG-regulated Locomotion Controller for a Soft Snake Robot: Curriculum and Reward Design for Efficient Learning-based Control

 where $\mathbf{v}_s$ is the velocity vector of the soft snake robot.

 Combining with the definition of goal-reaching tasks and their corresponding level setups, the reward at every time step is defined as

-where $c_v, c_g \in \reals^+$ are constant weights, $v_g$ is the velocity towards the goal, $\theta_g$ is the angular deviation from the center of the goal, $r_k$ defines the goal range in task-level $k$, for $k=0,\ldots, i$, $\rho_g$ is the linear distance between the head of the robot and the goal, and $I(\rho_g < r_k)$ is an indicator function that outputs one if the robot head is within the goal range for task-level $k$.
+where $c_v, c_g \in \reals^+$ are constant weights, $v_g$ is the length of the projection of the snake's head COM velocity $\bm{v}$ on the head-to-goal-direction, $\bm{\rho}_g$ is the linear displacement vector between the head COM of the robot and the goal position, $\theta_g$ is the angle between vector $\bm{v}$ to vector $\bm{\rho}_g$ in Fig.~\ref{fig:coordinate}, $r_k$ defines the goal range in task-level $k$, for $k=0,\ldots, i$, and $I(\bm{\rho_g} < r_k)$ is an indicator function that outputs one if the robot head is within the goal range for task-level $k$.

 This reward trades off two objectives.
 The first term, weighted by $c_v$, encourages high locomotion velocity toward the goal.
 The second term, weighted by $c_g$, rewards the learner based on the position of the robot to the goal, and the level of the curriculum the learner has achieved for the goal-reaching task.
-For every task, if the robot hasn't entered the goal range, it will receive a potential field reward only.
-When the robot enters the goal range in task-level $i$, it will receive a summation of rewards $1/r_k$ for all $k\le i$ (the closer to the goal the higher this summation), shaped by the approaching angle $\theta_g$ (the closer the angle to zero, the higher the reward).
+For every task, if the robot hasn't entered the goal range, it receives a potential field reward only.
+When the robot enters the goal range in task-level $i$, it receives a summation of rewards $1/r_k$ for all $k\le i$ (the closer to the goal the higher this summation), shaped by the approaching angle $\theta_g$ (the closer the angle to zero, the higher the reward).

 If the agent reaches the goal defined by the current task-level, a new goal is randomly sampled in the current or next level (if the current level is completed).
-There are two failing situations, where the desired goal will be re-sampled and updated.
-The first situation is starving, which happens when the robot stops moving for a certain amount of time.
+There are two failing situations, where the desired goal is re-sampled and updated.
+The first situation is starving, which happens when the robot stops moving for a certain amount of time, referred to as the starvation time.
 The second case is missing the goal, which happens when the robot keeps heading in the wrong direction as opposed to moving towards the goal ($v_g(t)$ being negative) for a certain amount of time.